 Hilary Phillips, Progamme Manager

 HiIary manages a programme of projects designed to stimulate better land management for nature in Oxfordshire, increase awareness and interest in enhancing Oxfordshire’s nature, and foster a collaborative and strategic approach to nature conservation in Oxfordshire.
-A childhood spent exploring wild landscapes led to a love of nature, expressed first through art (with an MA Illustration from the Royal college of Art) and more recently through ecology (with an MSc (Distinction) in Ecology & Management of the Natural Environment, from the University of Bristol).
+A childhood spent exploring wild landscapes led to a love of nature, expressed first through art (resulting in an MA Illustration from the Royal college of Art) and more recently through ecology (MSc (Distinction) in Ecology & Management of the Natural Environment, from the University of Bristol).
 Hilary spends her spare time on bat research and outreach activities; volunteering with the Wytham Bat Project, Oxfordshire Bat Group and the North Bucks Bat Group where she’s served on the committee since 2001.

 Clare Mowbray, Communications Officer

 I grew up in a farming family.
 After a Business Studies degree, Marketing Diploma and many years working in the charity fundraising sector in London I moved back to the countryside to work for Wild Oxfordshire.
 My past career with marketing agencies means that I have a wide experience of fundraising for charities.
 To gain an understanding of conservation I completed Oxford University’s two year Diploma in Environmental Conservation.

 Sian Liwicki, Chairman